Sample Capture

 This utility device for Ableton Live makes recording of sample percussions very easy.
 Capturing, auto-editing, naming and saving is all done with a few button presses.
 If you ever wanted to grab twenty different percussion sounds from your modular rig without tedious editing, this is your friend.

 You can download the Max for Live device here: [Download Link].
-It needs Ableton Live Suite 12 or higher.
+It has been tested with Ableton Live Suite 12, but might also work in earlier versions of Live.

 Recording

-The device records its input.
-It needs to be fed with the signal you want to sample.
-Per default it writes the recording to the desktop.
-You can drag an empty folder on the display instead.
-This currently only works from the Finder (on Mac) and not from the browser in Live.
+The device records whatever signal is fed into its input.
+By default, it writes recordings to the desktop, but you can drag an empty folder onto the display to change the destination.
+Currently, this only works from the Finder (on macOS) and not from Live’s browser.

-Recording is started when (Arm) is pressed, and the input signal is above the Threshold level.
-Recording stops when either the maximum recording time is reached, which can be set via MaxLength, or when the input level is below the Off Threshold.
-Recording also ends when (Cancel) is pressed.
+Recording begins when (Arm) is pressed and the input signal exceeds the Threshold level.
+It stops when either the maximum recording time (set via MaxLength) is reached, the input level drops below the Off Threshold, or when (Cancel) is pressed.

-The Off Threshold can be set with the (Set) button to be 3dB above the signal present when hitting it.
-Typically this is the noise floor when recording from a microphone.
+The Off Threshold can be set using the (Set) button, which places it 3 dB above the signal level present at the moment you press it.
+Typically, this corresponds to the noise floor when recording from a microphone.

-The Preroll parameter allows to capture a bit of time before the Threshold has been reached.
-This is helpful for sounds with a slower attack, where one wants to preserve the full transient.
-Once the recording is done, it is normalised and a fade-out is applied.
-It can be set between 0% and 50% of the total length using the Fadeout chooser.
+The Preroll parameter allows you to capture a short amount of time before the Threshold is reached.
+This helps when recording sounds with a slow attack, ensuring the transient isn’t cut off.
+After recording, the sample is normalised and a fade-out is applied.
+The Fadeout chooser allows you to set this between 0% and 50% of the total length.

-When Through is enabled, the input signal is passed on to the output, unless a recording is auditioned, in which case the inupt is muted.
+When Through is enabled, the input signal is passed directly to the output unless a recording is being auditioned, in which case the inupt is muted.

 Naming

-The name can either be random-generated, with or without a date indication, or it can be chosen manually.
+The name can be randomly generated (with or without a date prefix) or set manually.

-The meters on the left show the left and right input and the difference between the two input channels.
-If the third meter does not show anything, the input is 100% mono with equal levels for left and right.
-This should be recorded in mono.
+The meters on the left display the left and right input levels, as well as their difference.
+If the third meter shows nothing, the input is fully mono with identical left and right levels; such material should be saved as mono.

 Auto Arm